dbarsam/blog/content/articles/2020-12-07-python-vscode-and-max-4.md

 }
 ```

-Now hitting <kbd>F5</kbd> will launch both the `3ds Max 2018` and `Python: Remote Attach`.
-We would be done here, except for one last thing:  3ds Max takes a good 10-20 seconds before it initializes `ptvsd` and calls the `ptvsd.wait_for_attach()`.
+Now, selecting `Python 3ds Max 2018` and hitting <kbd>F5</kbd> will launch both the `3ds Max 2018` and `Python: Remote Attach`.
+We would be done here, except for one last thing:  3ds Max takes a good 10-20 seconds before it gets to processing `bootstrap.py` script and calling the `ptvsd.wait_for_attach()` line.
 The compound configuration launches all configurations at the same time, so the loading delay cascades into the `attach` call timing out before 3ds Max is ready.

-The compound configuration does not support a delay so the only solution is to take advantage of the `launch.json`'s [preLaunchTask] attribute and add an artificial delay to the `attach` configuration.
+We need to delay the `attach` until our application is ready to establish the debugger connection.
+There is no native delay mechanism in VSCode's launch configurations, but we can take advantage of the [preLaunchTask] attribute and add an artificial delay to the `attach` configuration.

 ## 'Delayed' Attach Configuration

-The `preLaunchTask` is a generic enough to take in any [Task], so we create one:  `sleep`.
+The `preLaunchTask` is a generic enough to take in any [Task], so we create one:

 ```json
 {